bhisaac/5eFP/5eFP-SRD.md

 A successful Survival check allows you to gather any available resources at your current position.

-> **INSPIRED:** Your GM reveals a path leading toward a quest objective.
+> **INSPIRED:** You reveal a path leading toward an objective.
 Place a foothold or setting requirement on a revealed square of your choice up to 2 squares away from you.
 Alternatively, once per game session, you can use your inspired Survival to activate the inspired version of a skill you didn't dedicate at the beginning of the current game session.

 # Forming a Group